 We love to welcome people into our home groups, which meet fortnightly.
 In a small group we can all experience encouragement on our Christian journey, and the opportunity to learn from God’s Word and from each other.
-Currently there are two home groups meeting, one in the daytime and one in the evening.
+Currently there is just one home group meeting, in the daytime.
 The programme consists of a social time over food and drink, discussion on a Bible passage or Christian topic of interest, and prayer.
-To find out more, please contact Simon Tipping 03 304 8920
+To find out more, please contact Simon or Rachel Tipping on 027 358 7049

 For more focused learning about our Christian faith, our church runs short courses to help us put our faith into action.